Madcaps

 Once a member is accepted to a MADCAPS incoming class, their membership will continue along with their class for six years (7th-12th grade), as long as they stay in good standing.
 There is not another membership opportunity, except for two exceptions:

-• Older sisters (in 7th - 12th grade) who are not curent junior members are eligible to join their own age's class if they join at the same time as a 6th-grade sibling
+• Older sisters (in 7th - 12th grade) who are not current junior members are eligible to join their own age's class if they join at the same time as a 6th-grade sibling

 Class of 2021 Senior Send Off